All Episodes

 A party that will do anything to maintain power should probably never have it.

-They want power too bad, and what did Susan say?
+They want power too bad.

-Listen, I I you know I went through the record.
+Listen, I went through the record.

 The allegations don't hold water in terms of him being some kind of gang rapist, serial sexual predator.

-He is a very reasoned logical judge.
+He is a very reasoned, logical judge.

 I looked at everything they said about him.